Symposiums

 Across the two-days, we considered: What is the future of enabling education in Australia?

-In the spirit of Q & A, our symposium featured 4 panel sessions.
+In the spirit of Q & A, the symposium featured four panel sessions.
 Each was hosted by experts, friends and champions of equity in higher education.

 • ‘To AQF or not AQF?
-Constraints and Opportunities for Enabling Programs’ – Panel Chair, Professor Sally Kift (watch panel discussion HERE)
+Constraints and Opportunities for Enabling Programs’ – Panel Chair, Professor Sally Kift (Watch panel discussion)

 • ‘Where to from here?
-Bracing for impacts of the Job-Ready Graduates Package’ – Panel Chair, Associate Professor Nadine Zacharias (watch panel discussion HERE)
+Bracing for impacts of the Job-Ready Graduates Package’ – Panel Chair, Associate Professor Nadine Zacharias (Watch panel discussion)

-• ‘F2F or digital connection: can enabling pedagogy transform the virtual learning experience?’ – Panel Chair, Dr Anna Bennett (watch panel discussion HERE)
+• ‘F2F or digital connection: Can enabling pedagogy transform the virtual learning experience?’ – Panel Chair, Dr Anna Bennett (Watch panel discussion)

-We also heard from students in our enabling programs with a panel session on:
+The symposium also heard from students in enabling programs with a panel session on:

-• ‘The hidden benefits of enabling education: a letter to our Prime Minister’ – Panel Chair, Alumni Enabling Student Matthew Bowden (watch panel discussion HERE)
+• ‘The hidden benefits of enabling education: A letter to our Prime Minister’ – Panel Chair, Alumni Enabling Student Matthew Bowden (Watch panel discussion)

 PANEL 1: POLICY